Car loans for pensioners

 However, your range of options will generally be more limited than someone who is still in full-time employment.
 To save time and avoid application fees, you’ll want to make sure you're eligible for a loan before applying.

-• Decide what kind of car you want, then find a loan to match.
+2. Find a car, find a loan.
 This will often help you save money overall, because you might end up borrowing less, having lower repayments and finding a more competitive offer.
-Read on if you’re interested in doing it this way.

 What criteria will I need to meet if I'm retired or on a pension?